mlan/docker-asterisk/ROADMAP.md

 # Road map

-## Alpine Linux
+## Dial plan

-Currently using alpine:3.9 since for alpine:3.10 there are dependency errors reported when asterisk starts, will be fixed in alpine:3.10.3 so will test then it is available.
+- Sanitize all incoming extensions so they are all international

 ## Documentation

 Needed. :)
 Start with describing the seeding procedure(s).

+Perhaps use separate files for Autoban and Websms?

 ## Music on hold
-script that converts sound files to wav 8000 Hz mono
+- script that converts sound files to wav 8000 Hz mono

-##Autoban
-- Introduce a `SIGTERM` trap in `entrypoint.sh` so that we can save the `nft` state at container shutdown.
+## Autoban

-- Write shell utility to add/delete IPs from `nft` state
+- Write shell utility to add/delete IPs from `nft` state.
+Use shell utility name `autoban` and rename service to `autoband.php`.
+- Sanitise conf settings.
+Issue warning and use defaults when invalid settings are detected.

+## Websms

+- Sanitise conf settings.
+Issue warning and use defaults when invalid settings are detected.